MSLebrasseur/OSM/Mapathon/Bambari.md

 * Add a custom tile :
 * Move the backgound a bit
 * Draw the missing buildings and roads using the satellite image as background.
 * When Saving add the tag #blablab
+* Don't forget to unlock the square!

 ####Some videos: